Classification of generalized Seifert fiber spaces: Compatibility with the double branched cover

 \section{Compatibility with the double branched cover}

-The canonical double branched cover of an Alexandrov space $X$ with $\mathrm{sing}(X)\neq \emptyset$ is a fundamental construction which, in dimension $3$, de-singularizes the space \cite{GalazGuijarro3dim, HarveySearle}.
+The canonical double branched cover of an Alexandrov space $X$ with $\sing(X)\neq \emptyset$ is a fundamental construction which, in dimension $3$, de-singularizes the space \cite{GalazGuijarro3dim, HarveySearle}.
 In this section, we show that the double branched cover of a generalized Seifert fiber space is a Seifert manifold and compute its invariants from the invariants of the original space, thus proving Theorem~\ref{T:Double-cover-is-seifert}.\\

 The following lemma follows directly from the fact that the orientation double cover of a non-orientable manifold can be characterized in the following way: Let $M$ be a non-orientable manifold and $p\colon\tilde{M}\to M$ its orientation double cover.
-If $N$ is an oriented manifold and $\pi\colon N\to M$ is a double cover with an orientation-reversing non-trivial deck transformation, then $(N,\pi)$ is isomorphic to $(\tilde{M},p)$, (see for example \cite{Kreck}).
+If $N$ is an oriented manifold and $\pi\colon N\to M$ is a double cover with an orientation-reversing nontrivial deck transformation, then $(N,\pi)$ is isomorphic to $(\tilde{M},p)$, (see for example \cite{Kreck}).
+Recall the canonical construction of the orientable double branched cover $\tilde{X}$ of a topologically singular Alexandrov $3$-space $X$: if $X$ is a closed Alexandrov $3$-space whose set of topologically singular points is $\sing(X)\neq \varnothing$, then let $U_1,\ldots,U_k$ be pairwise disjoint open cone neighborhoods of the points in $\sing(X)$, and set $X_0 = X\setminus \bigcup_{i=1}^{k}U_i$.
+Then $X_0$ is a non-orientable $3$-manifold whose boundary consists of finitely many copies of $P^2$, and we obtain the canonical orientable double branched cover $\pi\colon \tilde{X}\to X$ by taking the orientation double cover $\tilde{X}_0$ of $X_0$ and then capping off each lifted $S^2$-boundary component by a $3$-ball, so the deck involution extends to $\tilde{X}$ with isolated fixed points projecting to points in $\sing(X)$ (cf.\ \cite{GalazGuijarro3dim}).